Community Energy Support & Resources

-- List of Funding Opportunities for Clean Energy Projects Led by First Nations and Local Governments (November 2018 update) (PDF, 526KB)
+- List of Funding Opportunities for Clean Energy Projects Led by First Nations and Local Governments (May 2019 update) (PDF, 557KB)

 - The B.C.
 First Nation Clean Energy Business Fund: This program aims to promote increased First Nation participation in the clean energy sector within their asserted traditional territories and treaty areas

 - BC Climate Action Toolkit: A climate action resource for local governments that includes information on community climate action and clean energy best practices, funding, training, planning and policy development

 - Community Energy Association: The publication section of this website has a number of useful guides on topics such as community energy and emissions planning, policy development, and developing a green economy in your community